Wharley01/Path/README.md

 Note: You may decide to create a new response object and return it instead (if you wish)
 ```
 ##### Usage
-   Note that we used `$response->json()` method to return a json response in our callback function, which will execute when our route(`/your/custom/path`) is requested, there are many other available in `Response $response` as listed below:
+   Note that we used `$response->json()` method to return a json response in our callback function, which will execute when our route(`/your/custom/path`) is requested, there are many other available methods in `Response $response` as listed below:

    1. json( array $array, $status = 200 )
    2. text( string $text, $status = 200 )